puppetlabs/puppet-docs/source/puppet/4.9/lang_scope.markdown

 * **Variables** provided by an [ENC][] are set at top scope.
 * However, all of the **classes** assigned by an ENC are declared at node scope.

-This gives approximately the best and most-expected behavior --- variables from an ENC are available everywhere, and classes may use node-specific variables.
+This gives approximately the best and most-expected behavior --- variables from an ENC are available everywhere, and classes can use node-specific variables.

 > **Note:** this means compilation will fail if the site manifest tries to set a variable that was already set at top scope by an ENC.